46nori/Z80Atmega128/README.md

 However, rather than simply replicating a single-board microcontroller system from the 1980s, I've decided to take a different approach.
 Reproducing such a system lacks novelty and excitement, not to mention the difficulty of sourcing the necessary parts.

 Hence, I've devised the following design principles:
-1. A hybrid configuration utilizing both Z80A and AVR(ATmega128) microcontrollers.
+1. A hybrid configuration utilizing both [Z80A](https://www.zilog.com/docs/z80/um0080.pdf) and [ATmega128](https://www.microchip.com/en-us/product/ATmega128) (AVR) microcontrollers.
 2. I won't use ROM; instead, a 64KB SRAM will be shared between the Z80A and AVR.
 3. The AVR microcontroller will manage the Z80's bootstrap code placement and emulate external I/O.
 4. Design circuits using components that are as easy to procure as possible.
 (As of 2023, mainly in the Japanese electronic parts market.)